Methodism: Prayer, worship, and liturgy

-In America, the United Methodist Church and Free Methodist Church, as well as the Primitive Methodist Church and Wesleyan Methodist Church, have a wide variety of forms of worship, ranging from high church to low church in liturgical usage.
+In America, the Global Methodist Church, Evangelical Methodist Church, United Methodist Church and Free Methodist Church, as well as the Primitive Methodist Church and Wesleyan Methodist Church, have a wide variety of forms of worship, ranging from high church to low church in liturgical usage.
 When the Methodists in America were separated from the Church of England because of the American Revolution, John Wesley provided a revised version of the Book of Common Prayer called The Sunday Service of the Methodists; With Other Occasional Services (1784).
 Today, the primary liturgical books of the United Methodist Church are The United Methodist Hymnal and The United Methodist Book of Worship (1992).
 Congregations employ its liturgy and rituals as optional resources, but their use is not mandatory.
 These books contain the liturgies of the church that are generally derived from Wesley's Sunday Service and from the 20th-century liturgical renewal movement.

 The British Methodist Church is less ordered, or less liturgical, in worship.
 It makes use of the Methodist Worship Book (similar to the Church of England's Common Worship), containing set services and rubrics for the celebration of other rites, such as marriage.
 The Worship Book is also ultimately derived from Wesley's Sunday Service.

 A unique feature of American Methodism has been the observance of the season of Kingdomtide, encompassing the last 13 weeks before Advent, thus dividing the long season after Pentecost into two segments.
 During Kingdomtide, Methodist liturgy has traditionally emphasized charitable work and alleviating the suffering of the poor.

 A second distinctive liturgical feature of Methodism is the use of Covenant Services.
 Although practice varies between national churches, most Methodist churches annually follow the call of John Wesley for a renewal of their covenant with God.
 It is common for each congregation to use the Covenant Renewal liturgy during the watchnight service in the night of New Year's Eve, though in Britain, these are often on the first Sunday of the year.
 Wesley's covenant prayer is still used, with minor modification, in the order of service:

 Christ has many services to be done.
 Some are easy, others are difficult.
 Some bring honour, others bring reproach.
 Some are suitable to our natural inclinations and temporal interests, others are contrary to both ...
 Yet the power to do all these things is given to us in Christ, who strengthens us.